-A student must first contact the faculty member and discuss the complaint concerning the grade received.
+Step 1) After a final course grade has been officially filed, a student must first contact the faculty member and discuss the complaint concerning the grade received.
 This will serve as an informal review.

-If the review of the complaint by the student and faculty member does not lead to a satisfactory resolution, the student, if he/she wishes to do so, must file within thirty (30) days of the date that the student has knowledge of, or reasonably should have had knowledge of the problem, a formal grievance with the faculty member with copies to the appropriate chairperson, dean, and Student Association Grievance Committee Representative.
+Step 2) If the informal review does not lead to a satisfactory resolution, the student has thirty (30) calendar days from the date that final course grades are filed to submit a formal written grievance via the Student Grade Grievance Form.
+A copy will be sent to the faculty member, the appropriate chairperson, dean, and Student Association Grievance Committee Representative.
 The formal grievance shall include:

 (If the faculty member is the chairperson, the procedure moves to Step 4.)
-The chairperson then should judge the case and make a recommendation agreeing with the student or the faculty member or proposing an alternative resolution within six (6) weekdays of receipt of the grievance.
-Copies must be sent to the appropriate dean and the Student Association Grievance Committee Representative.
+The chairperson must evaluate the case and provide the student and faculty member with a written statement agreeing with the student or the faculty member or proposing an alternative resolution within six (6) weekdays.
+Copies must also be sent to the appropriate dean and the Student Association Grievance Committee Representative.

-This request must be made within three (3) weekdays of the receipt of the Committee's decision.
-The decision of the Provost/Vice President for Academic Affairs must be presented to the faculty member, student, dean, chairperson and Faculty/Student Grievance Committee within six (6) weekdays of the appeal.
-The decision of the Provost/Vice President for Academic Affairs is final.
+This request must be made using the Student Grade Grievance Appeal (Step 5) Form.
+The decision of the Provost must then be presented in writing to the faculty member, student, dean, chairperson and Faculty/Student Grievance Committee within six (6) weekdays of the appeal.
+The decision of the Provost is final.

 In the event that any of the above deadlines of Steps 1 through 4 are not met by the faculty or the dean, the matter will automatically be referred to the next step of the process.
 If the deadlines of step five (5) are not met by the Provost, the resolution of the grievance will stand as determined by the committee.